-Consider how GPS captures location coordinates within an area to create a map and track you within it, the same principle can be translated to a cellular and molecular level.
+Consider how GPS captures location coordinates within an area to create a map and track you within it.
+The same principle can be translated to spatial data on a cellular and molecular level.

 Spatial Biology In Practice

 An increasing number of scientists are finding spatial biology extremely useful for studying oncology, immune-oncology, neurobiology, and even COVID research.
-Check out this link on how other scientists are using spatial biology for their research.
+Check out this link on how other scientists are using spatial biology for COVID research.

 - Gene analysis on microdissected or dissociated tissues.
 Gene expression from laser capture microdissection or single cells can be informative.
 But, the context of interactions with surrounding cells is lost.